Regulations Summary and Area Map

 - For hunting migratory game, only shotguns, bows, crossbows or falconry may be used.
 Shotguns shall not be larger than 10 gauge and shall be incapable of holding more than 3 shells in the magazine and chamber combined

-- Hunting with full automatic or silencer-equipped firearms, centerfire rifles, explosive or drug-injecting devices and set guns is prohibited.
+- Hunting with full automatic firearms, centerfire rifles, explosive or drug-injecting devices and set guns is prohibited.

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 FS.